Crasader/Runners-Laravel/docs/app/1_migrationAndSeeding.md

 ## Seeding

-Laravel provides a seeding system to easily populate the databse.
+Laravel provides a seeding system to easily populate the database.
 You find all the seeders in the `database/seeds` folder.
-These scripts populates each tables with fake datas automaticaly.
+These scripts populates each tables with fake data's automatically.
 If you want to add new seeders see the [doc](https://laravel.com/docs/5.5/seeding).

 ### Related commands
 ```sh